AdyGCode/SaaS-FED-Notes/session-11/S11-Laravel-v12-BootCamp-Part-06.md

 ### Create `admin/users/create.blade.php`

-We are ging to be a little lazy, and duplicate the show view we added previously.
+We are going to be a little lazy, and duplicate the show view we added previously.

 So, CTRL+C and CTRL+V the `admin/users/show.blade.php` file and rename it to `create.blade.php`.

-The reason we are doing this is because we will lay out the create page in the same way as we did the show page.
+The reason we are doing this is because we have the basic same layout as show.

 Each block of the create page will have:
-- a wrapper div

 - a label
 - the form control to be used
+- the error display code

 Update the page header: